WELCOME TO EMUN 2020

 The Academic and Simulation Secretary cordially greets you and gives you a warm and respectful welcome to the second edition of EMUN.
 This year’s committees have been selected through a rigorous and focused procedure, in order to give each and every delegate participating the best possible experience this conference has to offer.
 The objective of each committee is to present a respectful but entertaining environment that challenges the delegates to think critically in order to solve several problems that afflict the current global situation.
 This event seeks to reinforce the rhetoric abilities of the participant delegations, as well as encouraging them to work within a team to bolster collaboration and leadership skills.

 The topics that have been selected for this edition of EMUN are pivotal to achieving the aforementioned objectives.
 The General Secretariat expects each participant to come prepared in order to increase the academic level of the discussion that will take place around the presented problems, and also to maximize the benefit, in terms of new knowledge, that the delegates can take away from this experience.

 With nothing else to add, the General Secretariat expects you with anticipation and encourages you to join us in this edition of EMUN.

 Fees and Payment

 When the registration is completed, the delegation will receive a link to access a transaction code to make the payment.
-When the payment is done, the voucher must be sent via email at email@example.com.
+When the payment is done, the receipt must be sent via email to firstname.lastname@example.org.